kross77/cloudobserver/readMe.txt

 There is LibsAndHeaders folder avaliable for project developers it contains  Install.ReadMe.txt file with instructions for installing all 4 libs, headers and so on contained in the folder distribution.

+Worning!
+Developer - be aware not all boost libs are inclided into LibsAndHeaders folder!
+Only ones required for current build!
+So be ready for compiler linker errors.

+Worning!
+Developer - Do not belive to your own eyes!=) Good luck!
 --------------------------------------------

 In case you want to collect and instal all 4 libs onn your own here are shourt instructions on libs install